 Many people have no interest in their colours, but not just blandly so.
 They’re defensively so.
 They do not mind being advice about other fashion guidelines but they do not want to be told there are certain colors that might not be best for them.
 Why colour?
 Because colour gets below the surface.
 Colour gets into the hard-wiring.
 There’s more at stake if you let someone in.
 Let’s spend some time in Dark Winter’s personal space.

 Ellen Page is an example of a very commonly seen Dark Winter face.
-Autumn’s squaring of jaw is often present (True Winter’s is longer and narrower, like Cher) but the colouring is cooler and clearer than Dark Autumn.
+Autumn’s squaring of jaw is often present.
+True Winter’s is longer and narrower, like Cher and Kim Kardashian.
+The colouring is cooler and clearer than Dark Autumn.
 The trace of Autumn heat is surely here in the hair, eyes, and skin unless the person is quite close to True Winter.

 I see this face over and over in Dark Winter.
 The size of Winter, fathomless and colossal as a galaxy, the space they need and demand, with the human warmth, the comfortable welcome, and the great generosity of Autumn.
 Tell me this is not (Sci\ART analyst) Maytee Garza‘s face.

 Some Dark Winters have a longer face or softer colouring or lighter eyes, lots of variations.
 Some have a more gamine feel, like Victoria Beckham or Winona Ryder.
 We don’t do colour analysis based on these traits but every type of natural colouring repeats certain facial features a lot.